-It’s important to bear in mind when comparing rates that investment property loans are usually around 0.25% higher than owner occupied home loans.
-Many lenders will give their best rate for owner-occupied loans paying principal and interest repayments.
+It’s important to bear in mind when comparing rates that investment property loans are usually around 0.25% higher than owner occupied home loans, based on principal and interest repayments.
+Many lenders will give their best rate for owner occupied loans paying principal and interest repayments.
 Some lenders won’t even allow interest only loans for owner occupied purposes, whilst others will charge a higher rate.

 It’s important that your loan structure aims to take advantage of not only the best possible rate, but also offers features that maximise your ability to pay off your non-deductible debt as soon as possible.

-If you would like to know more about smart lending structures please talk to us firstname.lastname@example.org
+If you would like to know more about smart lending structures please get in touch with us at email@example.com.